 What companies are impacted by these bills?

-Public and private US-based companies that do business in California and exceed revenue thresholds of $1 billion and $500 million under SB 253 and SB 261 respectively will be required to disclose their greenhouse gas emissions and climate-related financial risks.
+Public and private US-based companies that do business in California and exceed revenue thresholds of $1 billion and $500 million under the Climate Corporate Data Accountability Act and the Climate-Related Financial Risk respectively will be required to disclose their greenhouse gas emissions and climate-related financial risks.

 What happens if a company fails to comply?

-The California Air Resources Board (CARB) may impose penalties for failures to meet the requirements of SB 253 and SB 261.
-The penalties can be up to $500,000 for SB 253 and $50,000 for SB 261 in a given year.
+The California Air Resources Board (CARB) may impose penalties for failures to meet the requirements of SB 219.
+The penalties can be up to $500,000 for Climate Corporate Data Accountability Act and $50,000 for Climate-Related Financial Risk in a given year.

 When will the new bills start to apply?

-SB 253 requires reporting on Scope 1 and 2 emissions in 2026 based on fiscal year 2025.
+Climate Corporate Data Accountability Act requires reporting on Scope 1 and 2 emissions in 2026 based on fiscal year 2025.
 However, the date of disclosure is to be determined by the CARB.
-Scope 3 emissions are required to be reported no later than 180 days after Scope 1 and 2 emissions reporting deadline.
-SB 261 requires companies to prepare a climate-related financial risk report by January 1, 2026 and publish the report on the company's website.
-AB 1305 will become effective on January 1, 2024.
+The deadline for Scope 3 emissions disclosure is yet to be determined by CARB.
+The Climate-Related Financial Risk requires companies to prepare a climate-related financial risk report by January 1, 2026 and publish the report on the company's website.

 Annual greenhouse gas emissions should be reported on a publicly accessible digital platform which will be created by the CARB.
 The biennial climate-related financial risk report should be disclosed on a company's website.